-Education (Source: 2019 ACS 5-Year Estimates, the latest year available)
+Education (Source: 2021 ACS 5-Year Estimates, the latest year available)

 Carlsbad has established itself as having the right workforce to fuel innovation in tech and life sciences fields.
 Carlsbad businesses can access talent from San Diego County, Orange County, and even southwest Riverside County.
-Nearly 60% of working-age residents hold a bachelor's degree, with more than 25% attaining an advanced degree.
-Outside of some communities in central San Diego, Carlsbad has the heaviest concentration households with degrees science, technology, engineering, and mathematics (STEM degrees).
+More than 60% of working-age residents hold a bachelor's degree, with nearly 25% attaining an advanced degree.
+Outside of some communities in central San Diego, Carlsbad has the heaviest concentration households of with degrees in science, technology, engineering, and mathematics (STEM degrees).
 This local talent mix is among the leading reasons that firms choose Carlsbad.